 Sheriff Maddox also said that Messick allegedly ran over a city of Headland road sign while driving the tractor.

 More than a year after the state of Alabama authorized ignition interlock devices for certain DUI offenders, the program is still waiting to be fully implemented.
 The interlock devices are meant to prevent a person previously convicted of driving under the influence from starting their car if their blood-alcohol level is 0.2 percent or higher.
 Scott Hoyem, the spokesman for the Alabama Office of Courts, reports that the implementation of the program is on hold due to funding concerns.

 Offenders are required to pay $75 monthly for the devices during the first four months that they are being used.
 The state’s law is unclear on where revenue from that fee should be allocated.
 “So until these problems are worked out, we advise judges not to use the program,” Hoyem said.
-“The judges can decide to act on their own to use the devices, but participation is not something we are … Read the rest
+“The judges can decide to act on their own to use the devices, but participation is not something we are tracking at this level.”

 A sophomore defensive back for the University of Alabama football team landed in some legal trouble over the weekend according to an online arrest report.
 Geno Smith, who played in all 13 games as a freshman last season, was arrested by Tuscaloosa County police for driving under the influence on Sunday morning.
 He was jailed on $1,000 bond and had not been released as of Sunday afternoon.
 The incident took place while the Crimson Tide had two days off after Saturday’s scrimmage as a break between training camp and school.

 Tuscaloosa County police spokesman Sergeant Bren Blankley was unable to be reached for comment.